 The bookshows the approach that doesn’t help: insisting that the person can beat this, if he tries.
 Mental illness doesn’t result from a lack of willpower.
 Nor is it a character flaw.
 More and more research proves it is the result of processes in the brain which go awry.

 Rambler also illustrates the approach that does help the patient and the family: a listening, caring heart, one that does not judge the person or family.
 Linda found the support of several people, especially her sister, Nancy, absolutely essential to helping her and her family make it through those tough days.

 The book is life-affirming because the family didn’t give up.
 Steve and Linda continued to support their children’s activities, even through the hard times.
 Steve committed himself to getting better: he went to weekly therapy, and participated in clinical studies.
-He and Linda became active in NAMI–the National Alliance for the Mentally Ill–a support group for patients and their families.
+He and Linda became active in NAMI–the National Alliance on Mental Illness–a support group for patients and their families, which also involves researchers and health-care providers.
 They remain active today.
 Steve and Linda’s three children–John, Luke, and Elly–are grown and say the experience, hard as it was, deepened their compassion for people who are struggling in various ways.

 Rambler shows that mental illness doesn’t have to define a person; the person is so much more than the illness.
 Steve’s life shows a person can go on, as the three hundred fifty-five mile bike trip Steve, Linda, and Nancy took proves.

 Note: Discussion questions appear in the back of the book.

 People have many different ideas about love.
 I used to think of it as a progression: you like someone, then you love someone.
 Other people think of “love at first sight”.
 Still others think love is weak, powerless, to be despised, a wimpy sort of emotion.